PaoloMazzon/JamEngine/docs/AssetHandler.md

 JamEngine provides the `JamAssetHandler`.
 Each (individual) handler can load a single .ini file containing all the data that handler needs to load for whatever scene you're on.
-As of right now, handlers can load entities, textures, sprites, tilemaps, hitboxes (but it cannot load the vertices on a polygon hitbox), worlds, and audio buffers.
+As of right now, handlers can load entities, textures, sprites, hitboxes (but it cannot load the vertices on a polygon hitbox), worlds, and audio buffers.
 The .ini files are expected to follow a strict format to be loaded, however.

 This format is as follows